-You should back up your MacBook regularly using the built-in Time Machine feature.
+It would be best if you backed up your MacBook regularly using the built-in Time Machine feature.
 For this, you should invest in a portal hard drive.
-These come in various sizes and price points with many often being on sale.
+These come in various sizes and price points, with many often being on sale.

 Get a case

 MacBooks are beautiful devices.
 Unfortunately, they are also fragile.
 To protect your investment, be sure to purchase a case or bag.
 There are plenty of options out there, with great cases for your MacBook Air or for your MacBook Pro.